 Loitering or Prowling

-Loitering or Prowling is a crime that is often charged by police when someone is in an area and the police think that person is going to commit a burglary or some other crime, but have no actual evidence of any crime.
+Loitering or Prowling is a crime in Florida that is often charged by law enforcement when someone is in an area and the police think that person is going to commit a burglary or some other crime, but have no actual evidence of any crime.
 Police officers often charge this crime when there is no factual basis to obtain a conviction and when the citizen is engaged in lawful, constitutionally protected conduct.
 Call the experienced Jacksonville criminal defense lawyers of SLG Law to discuss your loitering or prowling case.

 Loitering or Prowling is extremely ambiguous.
 As a practical matter, this statute is typically used by law enforcement to arrest someone who is engaged in suspicious conduct.
 For example, an officer might arrest someone for loitering or prowling if he was standing near a convenience store after hours and looking around suspiciously, or for walking in-between residential houses in a neighborhood he doesn't live in during late hours of the night.
 Typically, an officer will have the lawful authority to detain the person only long enough for the person to give a reasonable explanation of what they are doing.
 Whether the officer was justified in detaining you is a legal question and a criminal defense attorney can file a motion to dismiss to challenge the officer's detention of you.